magao-x/MagAOX/README.md

 * We need setuid for RT priority handling, access to ttys and FIFOs, etc.
   * This means we need a way to parse LD_LIBRARY_PATH and create a list of -Wl,-rpath,<path> args to the linker
   * This really should happen in the make file each time so it never gets out of date
   * This also means that a make install needs privileges.
-See how this was handled for VisAO.
+See how this was handled for VisAO (need to update Vizzy docs with makefiles!)

 ## System Setup